shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 A scroll appeared in the dust circle.
 He picked it up and unfurls it.

 **I HAVE YOUR HORSE
-\-Dahfair**
+\-Dhafir**

 The scroll burns away in his hands.

-“Dahfair?
+“Dhafir?
 I think I know who that is.”
 Larkwren ponders.
 “It’s ok, everyone.
 I think Cloverbraid is at the palace.
 He should go back.”

 “But wait!
 You’re wounded!”
 Miko pointed to Larkwren’s chest.